by Mahir Khalifa-zadeh

 ***Also called Church of Arran (Pahlavi: Arrān).

-*** Followed the decisions of the Council of Chalcedon (451 AD) on the dyophysite nature of Christ.
+**** Followed the decision of the Council of Chalcedon (451 AD) on the dyophysite nature of Christ.

 Sources: